SvOlli/sorbus/doc/cpu_detect.md

  48:00ff w 06    :
 ```
 This the same as before (65C02), except that the bit set instruction is
-interpreted as `NOP`.
-It's the same with the address of that instruction.
+interpreted as a reserved `NOP.` opcode in lines 32.
+It's the same with
-So execution continues with the `INX`-slide.
+the address of that instruction at line 33.
+So execution continues with
+the `INX`-slide.

 Disassembly as seen on a 65816